couchbaselabs/mobile-testkit/README.md

 2) The generated template is uploaded to AWS with ssh access to the AWS_KEY name you specified (assuming that you have set up that keypair in AWS prior to this)

+## Manually generate conf/hosts.ini (AWS only)

+If you are running on AWS, you will need to manually generate a conf/hosts.ini file so that the provisioning scripts have a working Ansible Inventory to use.
+Eventually, this step will be automated.

+* Open conf/hosts.ini
+* Go to the AWS console and find the public hostnames of your servers
+* Update conf/hosts.ini with these hostnames, depending on their respective roles
+* Save the conf/hosts.ini file

 ## Setup hosts / deploy shared key